Code-the-Dream-School/node-essentials/lessons/lesson10-deployment.md

 Now, it may be tempting to make changes to the React front end, so that it looks nicer or does more stuff.
 Well ... don't!
 Not that this would be bad, but remember that you are now trying to learn Node.
 If you spend time on the front end, as much fun as that is, you will get distracted from what you need to learn about the back end.

-In a future interation of the React class, students will implement a front end that communicates with a Node based back end that is deployed on the Internet, and the React project will include items 1 through 5 above, instead of using Airtable.
+In a future iteration of the React class, students will implement a front end that communicates with a Node based back end that is deployed on the Internet, and the React project will include items 1 through 5 above, instead of using Airtable.
 Then, in the Node class, they'll build the Node back end for their own front end.

 ## **2.2 Issues in Internet Deployment**